WilixLead/iWownController/README.md

 # iWownController
 Alternative application for Zeroner, for work with fitness-bracelet iWown i5, i5+, i6.

 This application under development and testing stage.
+Follow me in Twitter https://twitter.com/wilixlead

 You can just install this app from Google Play https://play.google.com/store/apps/details?id=ru.wilix.device.geekbracelet